 Media and Communications Specialist

-Anne McDarris is RFF's media relations associate.
+Anne McDarris is RFF's media and communications specialist.
 She helps make RFF's research accessible to the general public by working with journalists, writing press releases, and furthering RFF's communication goals.

 Explainer — Jun 6, 2019

 An introduction to carbon pricing, including carbon taxes and cap-and-trade programs, the benefits and design of pricing policies, and applications around the globe.

 Carbon Border Measures: Policies to Combat Leakage and Encourage Climate Ambition

 A panel discussion will explore recent border measure proposals in the European Union and United States